matrix-org/synapse/README.rst

 Identity servers have the job of mapping email addresses and other 3rd Party IDs (3PIDs) to Matrix user IDs, as well as verifying the ownership of 3PIDs before creating that mapping.

+**They are not where accounts or credentials are stored - these live on home servers.
+Identity Servers are just for mapping 3rd party IDs to matrix IDs.**

 This process is very security-sensitive, as there is obvious risk of spam if it is too easy to sign up for Matrix accounts or harvest 3PID data.
 In the longer